dijasila/GPAW/doc/tutorials/fxc_correlation/rapbe_tut.rst

 .. literalinclude:: rapbe_CO.py

 The results for various cutoffs are written to the files rpa_CO.dat and rapbe_CO.dat.
-We also print the correlation nergies of the C atom to be used in a tutorial below.
+We also print the correlation energies of the C atom to be used in a tutorial below.
 As in the case of RPA the converged result is obtained by extrapolation using the script

 .. literalinclude:: extrapolate.py